iconify/documentation/documents/pages/articles/add-icon-set/index.md

 # How to add icon set to Iconify

-If you have designed an icon set and you want to add it to Iconify.
-How to do it?
+If you have created an icon set, please consider sharing it with Iconify community.

-## Custom icon sets
+## Benefits

-Sometimes developers confuse adding an icon set to Iconify with using custom icon sets.
+What are the benefits of publishing an icon set to Iconify?

-You can use custom icon sets with almost any software that uses Iconify icon sets: Iconify icon components, Unplugin Icons, UnoCSS.
-To use your icons with those tools, you do not need to add them to Iconify icon sets.
-All those tools have the option to load custom icon sets.

-Adding your icon set to Iconify means publishing it to the community, making it available to everyone who uses Iconify.
-New icon sets are always welcome!
+- Icons become available to thousands of users that use projects that get icon data from Iconify: [Iconify icon components](../../iconify-icon/index.md), [UnoCSS](../../icon-components/unocss.md), [Unplugin Icons](../../icon-components/unplugin-icons.md) and other projects.
+- Iconify is open source, all icon sets are also open source and they are used by many open source projects.
+Do you feel like contributing to open source projects?
+- Each icon set has an information section, which includes author name and link to repository.
+It is shown on websites that list icons, it is shown in Figma and Sketch plugin.
+It might get you some visitors, followers and links for search engines.

 ## Adding icon set

+To add an icon set to Iconify you need to [open an issue on Iconify icon sets repository on GitHub](https://github.com/iconify/icon-sets).
+Post link to icon set source (see below), preferred icon set prefix.

 In the roadmap for Iconify, publishing icon sets can be done directly from Figma.
-However, that functionality is in development and it will take a long time to complete.
+However, that functionality is in development and it will take a while to complete.

-Until then, to add an icon set to Iconify you need to [open an issue on Iconify icon sets repository on GitHub](https://github.com/iconify/icon-sets).
-Post link to icon set source (see below), preferred icon set prefix.

 Make sure your icon set matches these requirements: